NetDevNotes/Ways-To-Run-Python/README.md

 2. IDE's
 3. Notebook Environment

-> Note The below can be used for developing nearly any language, not just Python.
+> Note All the various ways can used for developing nearly any language, not just Python.

 Below is a section on each with a description and some commony used apps: